 Question: Do you have tips for readers to capture great photos of their dogs?

-Answer: First, always have a pocket full of treats!
-(I love these!)
+Answer: First, always have a pocket full of healthy training treats!
 And no matter what kind of camera you have, be super aware of your backgrounds.
 Watch that you don’t have something really distracting coming out of your dog’s head, like a house plant.
 Look for colorful walls that you can use a backdrop.
 Often you don’t need to adjust your dog, you can move yourself a few feet to the left or right.
 I rarely ask the dog to do something specific, I follow the dog around and take pictures of them doing what they want.

 Also, try to take the picture from different perspectives.
 Try kneeling for a few, then go above their head, then try each side.
 Sometimes the last thing you try is the best shot!